How Effective Is Your Current Chargeback System?

 The Chargeback Process

-Unsatisfied customers will contact their bank to file disputes.
-These disputes can usually be made online, over the phone, or in the mail.
-Regardless of the method, the cardholder must notify the bank within the predetermined timeframe for the given chargeback (usually between 60 and 120 days of the first bill that divulged the error).
+Banks have made it convenient for unsatisfied customers to file disputes, either online, over the phone, or through the mail.
+The cardholder simply has to notify the bank within a predetermined timeframe, usually between 60 and 120 days of the first bill that divulged the error.

 If the issuer feels the cardholder’s argument has merit, the bank will notify the acquirer of the transaction reversal.
-The acquirer will then notify the merchant of the action taken and also charge a fee to compensate for administrative efforts.
+The acquirer removes the funds from the merchant's account, along with a fee for administrative efforts.
 The acquirer will notify you; however, this notification often does not take place until after funds are transferred.

-After filing representment, the bank will re-review the chargeback.
-If they still find in favor of the cardholder, the funds will be permanently removed from the merchant’s account.
-If the bank finds in favor of the merchant, the cardholder will be charged for the transaction a second time.
+After receiving a representment, the bank will re-review the chargeback.
+If they still find in favor of the cardholder, the funds will be permanently removed from your account.
+If the bank finds in your favor, though, the cost of the transaction will go back to the cardholder.

 Inefficiencies of an In-House Chargeback System

-- Merchants don’t have the necessary education.
 Chargeback management techniques are constantly evolving.
 New technologies emerge that are accompanied by unprecedented fraud tactics and schemes.
 Important regulations are updated on an erratic schedule.

 A Better Chargeback System

-Do you want to learn more?
-Contact us today and we'll tell you exactly how much you could save by using our chargeback system.
+Interested?
+Contact us today and we'll demonstrate exactly how much our chargeback system can save you.